ORGANIC MUNICIPAL WASTE RECYCLING RATE

 Comments

-A comparison between the overall separate collection rate (66.6% in 2023) and the recycling rate (50.8%) of municipal waste reveals a significant gap between collection and actual material recovery.
-This discrepancy highlights the need to focus on the quality of separate collection—particularly for organic waste—which plays a critical role in ensuring the production of a compliant soil improver (compost) that meets regulatory standards and is therefore marketable as a product (Table 1).
-Moreover, organic waste sent for recycling represents the most influential waste stream in determining the overall recycling rate for municipal waste, accounting for 41% of the total recycled fraction.
+A comparison between the overall municipal waste separate collection rate (67.7% in 2024) and the municipal waste recycling rate (52.3%) shows a non-negligible gap between collection and material recovery.
+This highlights the need to pay particular attention to the quality of separate collection, which, in the case of organic waste, plays a key role in ensuring the production of a soil improver, compost, compliant with regulatory requirements and therefore marketable as a product (Table 1).

 Data